Frequently Asked Questions (FAQs)

 When will I receive my loan funds?

-Your student loan disbursements are usually received on or about the first day of class.
+Your student loan disbursements are usually received after add/drop ends.
 Once received, the loan funds will be applied toward your student account.
-If the application of loan funds to your account creates a credit balance, the Bursar's office will issue a refund check to you.
+If the application of loan funds to your account creates a credit balance, the Office of Student Accounts will issue a refund check to you.

 NOTE: Loan disbursements for first-time freshmen borrowers are subject to a 30-day delay, as required by the US Department of Education.